12 Animals That Go Through Metamorphosis

 These animals undergoing metamorphosis will molt five to six times during this period, which ushers in the adult stage.

-The organism reaches maturity after this period, lasting up to six weeks.
+After this period, which lasts up to six weeks, the organism reaches maturity.
 The average adult lives for around a year.

-The adult female begins producing eggs right away, and she will keep doing so throughout her life, doing so every three to four days.
+The adult female begins producing eggs right away, and she will continue to do so throughout her life, doing so every three to four days.

 2. Termites